uafrontender/newnew/README.md

 We use cypress tests that run locally and on CI pipeline. to run tests use `npm run cypress` command.
 After a test you can find a video of it running in `cypress/video` folder.
 In order to see test running in browser use `npm run cypress:open` command.

+If you want to know what use cases are covered and what exactly tests do:

+- Run tests and see the video
+- Run tests and read the names of tests suits
+- Use `testSeed` to find posts and users created by the test on dev server

+### Test work arounds

+- Test accounts can be used to avoid the need to get the actual verification code.
+Accounts with a template: `test_user_{number}@newnew.co` and `test_creator_{number}@newnew.co` will allow to sign-un/sign/up with a `111111` code every time.
+- Creator test account (`test_creator_{number}@newnew.co`) starts with a cypress onboarding finished flag, which allows to see earnings on the dashboard.
+- In order to avoid time constraints of the post life cycle, on dev server creator can finish own post with an API Protobuf call to `https://api-dev.newnew.co/v1/dev/update_post_internal_fields?post_uuid={shortPostId}` with `EmptyRequest` payload, `x-auth-token` header with a value of creators access token.
+Post ends in a natural way (as if its time ran out)
+- In order to avoid tests being blocked by bot protection, all bot protection features has been disabled on dev server and FE server used during the test.
+- Tutorials ahs been disabled during the test using a manipulation with `userTutorialsProgress` field in localStorage.
+- In order to simplify payment card with a number of `5200828282828210` can be used on dev server without any restrictions, beside the number itself, all data provided can be any valid value.

 ## Sms Notifications

 Currently (12/21/2022) they are partially done.
 One phone number only works for one account